-Why do cats hide?
+Why do cats get stuck when they hide?

 Our parents often encourage us to face our problems.
 Deal with things head-on, confront the issue, put it all out on the table.
 Don’t let things bottle up, you’ll explode!
 We were taught to develop productive ways to address issues, so we don’t carry enormous amounts of stress and get stuck on things that could be worked out.